-🖌️ Keep your nozzle slick and your prints flawless—because sticking is so last season!
+🛠️ Keep your prints flawless—nozzle buildup is so last season!

 Slice Engineering’s Plastic Repellent Paint is a cutting-edge, water-based PTFE nanosuspension designed to repel plastic buildup on 3D printer nozzles and hot blocks.
-Applied easily with a built-in brush, it forms a durable, transparent coating that endures temperatures up to 290°C, significantly improving print quality and reducing maintenance.
-Ideal for professionals and enthusiasts seeking hassle-free, high-performance nozzle protection.
+Applied easily with a built-in brush, it bonds to clean metal surfaces upon heating, creating a durable, transparent coating that endures temperatures up to 290°C. Ideal for professionals and enthusiasts alike, it significantly reduces maintenance, improves print quality, and extends nozzle life.

 | Brand | Slice Engineering |